 - Tatsunoko vs. Capcom: Uncharted Region of China has a breakaway floor, and Galactor's base has a path that can be adjusted.
 Both of these are affected by attacks that damage the ground.

-- Super Smash Bros.: Stages in this game vary from as constant as Final Destination to as chaotic as Big Blue (pictured above).
+- Stages in this game vary from as constant as Final Destination to as chaotic as Big Blue (pictured above).
 In this stage you actually fight on top of cars as they race around a track.
 If you fall off of one and onto the asphalt, you get whisked off the side of the stage as the camera leaves you behind, resulting in a near-instant KO unless you can very quickly jump off and return to the stage.
+Others such as Castle Siege, Mushroom Kingdom U, and Wuhu Island come in multiple "stages", so it's entirely possible for a character to just drop to their doom if they don't know the stage is about to change under them.

 - Tekken 6 had certain stages where the floor would collapse, and you can smash opponents through some walls as well.
 Tekken Tag Tournament 2 adds the ability to knock enemies off some balconies, blowing them through the railings and onto the floor below.